bruteforceboy/cir-ssa-to-regex/README.md

 Converts [ClangIR](https://github.com/llvm/clangir) SSA Variables to Regex format.
 I got tired of doing this myself when adding CIR tests.
-Getting the global definition and replacing with wildcards isn't entirely accurate for scopes, but meh -- this works for small cases.
+Getting the global definition and replacing with wildcards isn't entirely accurate for scopes (idk?), but meh -- this works for small cases.

 ## Sample input (`in.txt`)
 ```